amardeepk3/task-management/README.md

 ## Code Explanation

-### Backend
+###
     Backend: The directory which contains the neccessary API implementation
-    Fronend: Frontent directory which will use to display pages as a frontend.
+    Frontend: Frontent directory which will use to display pages as a frontend.
     JWT: for user authentication